 The Daleks and the Borg are great villains, but understandably a lot of the actors playing the Doctor and Patrick Stewart found them quite limiting to play off of, as neither have any individual personalities.
 They are all mindless drones who mostly just shout their catchphrases “YOU WILL BE ASSIMILATED” or “YOU WILL BE EXTERMINATED!”.

 Davros and The Borg Queen both of whom had individual personalities could finally give the leads an adversary they could have a proper confrontation with rather than just simply fight.

-You can see how Davros and The Borg Queen gave the Doctor and Picard enemies that they could actually argue with, exchange ideas with and again do more than just simply shoot at, or run away from.
+You can see how Davros and The Borg Queen gave the Doctor and Picard enemies that they could actually argue with, exchange ideas with.

 Now whilst the Borg Queen was a very good villain I think that Davros really has to take this.

 The Borg Queen was really just another variant of leader.
 She had more personality sure, but really she’s just kind a kind of glorified Supreme Dalek, or Cyber Leader.

 Davros however created the Daleks and it was fascinating the way we could see how Davros had essentially created these monsters in his own image.
 Also the relationship Davros had with the Daleks was more complex too.

 The Daleks on the one hand despised Davros almost as much as the Doctor as he is a non Dalek and therefore the enemy.
 However they also do still have some form of twisted affection for him.

 Davros didn’t just simply give the Daleks life.
 He poured all of his own twisted beliefs into the Daleks and gave them their purpose to conquer all other life forms in the universe.